Grand Valley State Lakers: Women's soccer

-The varsity women's soccer team has won six National Championships (2009, 2010, 2013, 2014, 2015, 2019), finishing as national runner-up in 2018 after a 1–0 loss in the finals, ending their historic season 25–1–1, the most wins in a season for the powerhouse.
+The varsity women's soccer team has won seven National Championships (2009, 2010, 2013, 2014, 2015, 2019, 2021), finishing as national runner-up in 2018 after a 1–0 loss in the finals, ending their historic season 25–1–1, the most wins in a season for the powerhouse.
 They ended the 2005 season with a GLIAC Championship and a trip to the NCAA Division II Elite Eight.
 In 2006 the team was GLIAC co-champion and was ranked eighth in the nation at the end of the regular season.
 The Lakers returned to the NCAA Division II tournament and finished as national runner-up—the first women's soccer team from a four-year college in Michigan to be a national finalist.

 In 2009, the Lakers returned to the Division II Championship game, this time taking home their first championship with a 1–0 victory over Cal State Dominguez Hills.

 In 2010, the Lakers set out to defend their National Title.
 They finished the regular season with a 15–1–2 record, and an overall record of 22–1–2, successfully claiming their second title in as many years.
 In doing so, they set a school and NCAA Division II record for most shutouts in a season (22), outscored opponents a staggering 93–5, and scored a tournament record 17 goals in the postseason.

+Track & field / Cross country

+The varsity men's & women's track & cross country teams have dominated Division II since the hiring of Jerry Baltes as their head coach in 1999.
+Since then, the Lakers have won an astonishing 16 National Championships, 20 National Runner-Up Finishes, 43 Regional Championships, 129 GLIAC Team Championships, and 73 individual National Champions.
+Coach Baltes teams have been so dominant, the USTFCCCA named the Women's NCAA Division II Program of the Year Award, awarded to the program that finishes with the best combined finish at the Cross Country, Indoor Track, and Outdoor Track NCAA Division II Championships within a school year.
+The women's program has finished first or second every year the award has been given out, beginning in 2008-2009.
+During the 2010-11 academic year, Baltes’ women's squad became the first in Division II history to win Cross Country, Indoor Track & Outdoor Track national championships in the same season.